abdelrahmanfekri/availability-copilot/README.md

 1. **Enhance Natural Language Processing**: Improve the AI prompt and fine-tune the model for better accuracy.
 2. **Error Handling**: Add more robust error handling and user feedback mechanisms.
-3. **User Interface**: Enhance the UI for better user experience, including more interactive components for calendar visualization.
+3. **User Interface**: Enhance the UI for a better user experience, including more interactive components for calendar visualization.
 4. **Testing**: Add unit and integration tests to ensure the robustness of the application.
 5. **Extending Functionality**: Enable editing and deleting of existing availability slots.